Xinbeitou metro station: Station layout

 After termination of TRA services, the original station building was disassembled and moved to Changhua for display at the Taiwan Folk Village.
-On 1 April 2017, the station building was returned and re-opened at nearby Qixing Park in Beitou.
+On April 1, 2017, the station building was returned and re-opened at nearby Qixing Park in Beitou.

-It was later reopened on 28 March 1997 with the opening of the Xinbeitou branch line.
+It was reopened on March 28, 1997, with the opening of the Xinbeitou branch line.

-There was a knife attack injuring 1 police officer on 29 March 2016.
+There was a knife attack injuring one police officer on March 29, 2016.